broadinstitute/gatk/scripts/docker/README.md

 #### Create GATK4 docker image and upload into GCR

-This will attempt to build and automatically upload the docker image with a tag following this format: `us.gcr.io/broad-dsde-methods/broad-gatk-snapshots/gatk-remote-builds:<USERNAME>-<GITHUB_TAG>-<GIT_HASH>`
+This will attempt to build the docker remotely using google cloud build and tag it with the following this format: `us.gcr.io/broad-dsde-methods/broad-gatk-snapshots/gatk-remote-builds:<USERNAME>-<GITHUB_TAG>-<GIT_HASH>`

 From this directory, run: